cypherpunk-academy/2064/en/054_2064_Where is the LBI.md

 I don't think they can do without it that easily.
 They're Bitcoins.
 They'll have to pay a lot of people past the normal payment channels.
-And now they can't do that any more, or at least much less well.
+And now they can't do that anymore, or at least much less well.
 They'll be after the money.
 Bitcoins are not anonymous.
 You have to be careful how you spend them."